 It is possible that the academic partner could be a university outside England, if an appropriate case is made in the application.
 We would expect the application to make a strong case that the chosen academic partner was the organisation best placed to provide academic input to the planned research.

 If the application is successful, a contract will be placed with lead NHS body or other provider of NHS services for delivery of the research.
 If the Lead Applicant is not employed by the NHS body they will need to obtain an honorary contract with them.
 The host organisation should be able to advise on expectations.

-	A programme of research which meets the stated criteria for applied health research.
-This typically includes the methods of health services research, public health research, behavioural science, economic evaluation and modelling.
-Programme Grants are not intended to support exploratory research with no clear application within 3-5 years of the end of the funding period and will not fund proposals that are dependent upon elements of basic research or experimental medicine.
+A programme of research which meets the stated criteria for applied health or social care research.
+This typically includes the methods of health services research, public health research, social care research, behavioural science, economic evaluation and modelling.
+Programme Grants are not intended to support exploratory research with no likelihood of significant benefit to health and social care services users, carers and the wider public throughout the programme, and will not fund proposals that are dependent upon elements of basic research or experimental medicine.

-	Great importance for patients and the NHS.
-At both Stages 1 and 2, the significance of the research area is clearly articulated, together with a detailed description of the outputs/deliverables that are to be generated, and a convincing demonstration that the results are likely to benefit patients and the NHS significantly within 3-5 years of the end of the funding period.
+Great importance for health and social care service users, carers and the wider public.
+At both Stages 1 and 2, the significance of the research area is clearly articulated, together with a detailed description of the outputs/deliverables that are to be generated, and a convincing demonstration that the programme is likely to benefit health and social care service users, carers and the wider public throughout its duration.